-Passport and ID Document Verification: Complete Guide
+Passport and ID Document Verification in Canada

 Summarize this article with

-This guide covers the security features embedded in modern identity documents, the verification methods available, the ICAO standards that underpin machine-readable travel documents, UK-specific document types and checks, and the fraud techniques most commonly encountered in practice.
+This guide covers the security features embedded in modern identity documents, the verification methods available, the ICAO standards that underpin machine-readable travel documents, Canadian-specific document types and checks, and the fraud techniques most commonly encountered in practice.

 Security features of modern identity documents

 Modern passports and identity documents rely on multiple overlapping security layers.
-Each layer targets a different verification method -- visual inspection, optical analysis, or electronic reading -- so that defeating one layer does not compromise the entire document.
+Each layer targets a different verification method โ visual inspection, optical analysis, or electronic reading โ so that defeating one layer does not compromise the entire document.

 Machine Readable Zone (MRZ)

 The MRZ is a block of structured text at the bottom of the document's data page, readable by optical scanners.
-On a UK passport, it consists of two lines of 44 characters encoding the document type, issuing state (GBR), surname, given names, passport number, nationality, date of birth, sex, expiry date, and personal number.
+On a Canadian passport, it consists of two lines of 44 characters encoding the document type, issuing state (CAN), surname, given names, passport number, nationality, date of birth, sex, expiry date, and personal number.
 Each data field is followed by a check digit calculated using a modular arithmetic algorithm defined in ICAO Doc 9303.

 RFID / NFC chip